What is a guaranteed pricing scheme?

-- A limited time to make a claim.
-The time between when you buy something with your credit card and make a price guarantee claim typically ranges from 21 to 60 days from when you made the original purchase, depending on the card.
+- Limited time to make a claim.
+The time between buying something with your credit card and making a price guarantee claim typically ranges from 21 to 60 days from the original purchase.

 - Item requirements.
 The 2 items need to be identical in terms of model number, year and manufacturer.